imodeljs/frontend-sample-showcase/src/frontend-samples/transformations-sample/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

 This sample demonstrates how to use the Transformations API by displaying the changes in two viewports.
-The result of calling the transformation is being displayed side by side to the original.
+The result of the transformation is being displayed side by side to the original.

 ## Purpose

 The purpose of this sample is to demonstrate the following:

-* The usage and result of the Transformation API
+* The usage and result of the Transformations API
 * The logic needed to balance multiple viewports.
 * How to use the Two-way viewport sync feature.